Nembl

 CategoryConnectors

-Project ManagementJira, GitHub, Linear
+Project ManagementJira, GitHub (3 actions), Linear

-IT OperationsPagerDuty, OpsGenie, ServiceNow
+IT OperationsPagerDuty, OpsGenie (2 actions), ServiceNow (3 actions)

 OAuth Flow